 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), police and detective jobs were predicted to grow 4% from 2014-2024, which is slower than average.
-Police and sheriff's patrol officers made a median annual salary of $58,320 in May 2015.
-The BLS also reported that correctional officer and jailer jobs were projected to increase only 4% from 2014-2024.
-These professionals made a median salary of $40,530 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), police and detective jobs were predicted to grow 5% from 2018-2028, which is slower than average.
+Police and sheriff's patrol officers made a median annual salary of $61,380 in May 2018.
+The BLS also reported that correctional officer and jailer jobs were projected to decline by 7% from 2018-2028.
+These professionals made a median salary of $44,330 in May 2018.

 Continuing Education Information